AstroPigLatin/crime_stats/README.md

     - https://en.wikipedia.org/wiki/Violence_begets_violence
   - "Man's inhumanity to man"
     - https://en.wikipedia.org/wiki/Man's_inhumanity_to_man
-- Famous Quotes on Crime:
+- Famous Quotes on Crime
   - "Behind every great fortune, there is a crime." --Honore de Balzac
   - "The chief problem in any community cursed with crime is not the punishment of the criminals, but the preventing of the young from being trained to crime." --W.E.B.
 DuBois
   - "Crime and punishment grow out of one stem.
 Punishment is a fruit that, unsuspected, ripens with the flower of the pleasure that concealed it." -- Ralph Waldo Emerson